-This was a British naval operation by Admiral Sir Bruce Fraser’s Home Fleet to secure the safe passage of the JW.56A and JW.56B convoys to ports in the northern USSR, and the RA.56 convoy to the UK (12 January/11 February 1944).
+'FW' was a British naval operation by Admiral Sir Bruce Fraser’s Home Fleet to secure the safe passage of the JW.56A and JW.56B convoys to ports in the northern USSR, and the RA.56 convoy to the UK (12 January/11 February 1944).

 The delays occasioned by adverse weather and determined U-boat attacks, which fully occupied all escort vessels in northern Russian waters during the passage of the JW.56B convoy, made it impossible to run either of the homebound convoys from northern Russia before the end of the month.

-On 12 January the JW.56A convoy departed Loch Ewe in western Scotland with 20 laden ships and a local escort comprising the destroyer Inconstant, sloop Cygnet, corvettes Borage, Dianella and Poppy, and minesweepers Orestes and Ready, and four days later encountered a severe storm that forced the convoy to take shelter at Akureyri in Iceland.
-Five ships had to remain here with storm damage when the rest of the convoy sailed on 21 January with 15 merchant vessels and Captain W. G. A. Robson’s close escort force, which comprised the destroyers Hardy, Inconstant, Obdurate, Offa, Savage, Venus, Vigilant, Virago and Free Norwegian Stord, corvettes Dianella and Poppy, and minesweepers Orestes and Ready.
+On 12 January the JW.56A convoy departed Loch Ewe in western Scotland with 20 laden ships and a local escort comprising the destroyer Inconstant, the sloop Cygnet, the corvettes Borage, Dianella and Poppy, and the minesweepers Orestes and Ready, and four days later encountered a severe storm that forced the convoy to take shelter at Akureyri in Iceland.
+Five ships had to remain here with storm damage when the rest of the convoy sailed on 21 January with 15 merchant vessels and Captain W. G. A. Robson’s close escort force, which comprised the destroyers Hardy, Inconstant, Obdurate, Offa, Savage, Venus, Vigilant, Virago and Free Norwegian Stord, the corvettes Dianella and Poppy, and the minesweepers Orestes and Ready.

 Vice Admiral A. F. E. Palliser’s covering force comprised the heavy cruisers Kent and Norfolk and the light cruiser Belfast.

 On 22 January the JW.56B convoy of 17 laden ships, of which one turned back, also departed Loch Ewe with Captain I. M. R. Campbell’s escort force comprising the destroyers Milne, Mahratta, Musketeer, Opportune, Scourge and Canadian Huron, later supplemented by Meteor.
-The convoy’s close escort, under Lieutenant Commander H. Lambton, comprised the destroyers Westcott, Whitehall and Wrestler, sloop Cygnet, corvettes Honeysuckle, Oxlip and Rhododendron, and minesweepers Hydra, Onyx and Seagull.
+The convoy’s close escort, under Lieutenant Commander H. Lambton, comprised the destroyers Westcott, Whitehall and Wrestler, sloop Cygnet, the corvettes Honeysuckle, Oxlip and Rhododendron, and the minesweepers Hydra, Onyx and Seagull.